ben2d2/ipd-acme-groceries/README.md

 - `python3 acme.py ingest data/201904.xlsx` to import data to the application
 - `python3 acme.py summary Produce 2018 12` to generate a Summary for the given Category, Year, and Month
 - `python3 acme.py generate-report foo.csv` to generate a Sales Report and save to a .csv file
-- `python3 acme.py clear-data` to delete the persistence .csv file and start fresh
+- `python3 acme.py reset` to delete the persistence .csv file and start fresh
 - `python3 acme.py exit` to delete the persistence .csv file and exit the terminal